hello-pangea/dnd/docs/guides/identifiers.md

 ## Ids must be a string

-Right now it is important that all `Id`'s be strings. `rbd` will throw an error if an `Id` is not a string.
+Right now it is important that all `Id`'s be strings. `rfd` will throw an error if an `Id` is not a string.

 ## Avoid reusing ids